Unusual Places to Visit in Florida

 Why rush off to England or France to see castles?
 We have a few castles right here in Florida.

-Coral Castle on South Dixie Highway in Homestead (south of Miami) is both the funkiest and weirdest of them all.
+Coral Castle on South Dixie Highway in Homestead (south of Miami) is the weirdest of them all.
 The castle has 1,100 tons of carved rock – and one huge mystery: How did a single man, who stood just over five feet tall and weighed 100 pounds, create this using only hand tools?
 What makes the heavy coral door swing open so perfectly?
 Did he know ancient secrets or have help from extraterrestrials?

 Edward Leedskalnin, the castle creator, was born in Riga, Latvia in 1887.
 At the age of 26, he was set to marry Agnes Scuffs.
 She canceled the wedding the day before the ceremony.
 His heart was broken.
 He left Latvia, eventually moving to Florida and starting his monument to lost love.